Getting potential members to actually land on your site is one thing, but once you get them there, you have one job: keep them there.

 They manage a lot of plugins that are always compatible with PMP, but then of course, there are third-party plugins like AffiliateWP, Email Users, and iDevAffiliate (just to name a few) that also work well with PMP.

 So they do and do not have their own analytics.
-Instead of gathering and displaying data on their own, they actually use membership levels as a tracking item in Google Analytics.
+Instead of gathering and displaying data on their own, they actually use membership levels as tracking items in Google Analytics.

 They actually encourage you to use this service since it’s often the most accurate measurement tool out there.
 They’ll even walk you through how to save custom dimensions in Google Analytics to specifically pertain to your site.